LinnartSF/abm_framework/README.md

 # abm_framework
 A framework for agent-based simulation.
+It covers grid-based simulations.

 The model supports grid-based simulations and includes visualization and animation functionality.